 An activity-filled day!
 Ride the Scenic Railway to Kuranda, meet kangaroos & koalas.
 Take a ride on a genuine WW II Army Duck and return home on the breathtaking an iconic Skyrail!

-During this exceptional day in Kuranda, you'll experience a diverse array of culture and excitement.
-From hour to hour, the remarkable activities change with wonderful variation, but the breathtaking world heritage rainforest on this tour stays the same!
+During this exceptional day on your Kuranda tour, you'll experience a diverse array of culture and excitement.
+From hour to hour, the remarkable activities change with wonderful variation, but the breathtaking world heritage rainforest on this Cairns tour stays the same!

-First on the Cairns day tour agenda is an awe-inspiring ride over cascading waterfalls on the Kuranda train and scenic railway.
+First on the Cairns day tour agenda is an awe-inspiring ride over cascading waterfalls of Barron Gorge on the Kuranda train and scenic railway.
 You'll then arrive in the picturesque village of Kuranda itself, home to markets and mouth-watering eateries.

 At Kuranda Rainforestation Nature Park, you can enjoy a BBQ lunch (note this is at an extra cost).

 Since you’re in rare hundred million year-old rainforest, it's fitting to discover the wild in a similarly unique way.
-And you’ll do so ploughing through streams and ravines on a genuine WW II Army Duck.
+And you’ll do so ploughing through streams and ravines on a genuine amphibious WWII Army Duck.

 The Kuranda Train and Scenic Railway is an unforgettable rainforest experience.
 The railway, first built in 1882, is still noted as an extraordinary engineering feat in this day and age, as it literally cuts through the mountainside.